GAUTAMSINGH102/food-not-food/README.md

 # food-not-food
-It will decide whether the image in food or not
+It will decide whether the image is food or not